Silver halide: Chemistry

 Silver halides, except for silver fluoride, are very insoluble in water.
 Silver nitrate can be used to precipitate halides; this application is useful in quantitative analysis of halides.
-The three main silver halide compounds have distinctive colours that can be used to quickly identify halide ions in a solution.
+689-703 The three main silver halide compounds have distinctive colours that can be used to quickly identify halide ions in a solution.
 The silver chloride compound forms a white precipitate, silver bromide a creamy coloured precipitate and silver iodide a yellow coloured precipitate.

-However, close attention is necessary for other compounds in the test solution.
 Some compounds can considerably increase or decrease the solubility of AgX.
 Examples of compounds that increase the solubility include: cyanide, thiocyanate, thiosulfate, thiourea, amines, ammonia, sulfite, thioether, crown ether.
 Examples of compounds that reduces the solubility include many organic thiols and nitrogen compounds that do not possess solubilizing group other than mercapto group or the nitrogen site, such as mercaptooxazoles, mercaptotetrazoles, especially 1-phenyl-5-mercaptotetrazole, benzimidazoles, especially 2-mercaptobenzimidazole, benzotriazole, and these compounds further substituted by hydrophobic groups.
 Compounds such as thiocyanate and thiosulfate enhance solubility when they are present in a sufficiently large quantity, due to formation of highly soluble complex ions, but they also significantly depress solubility when present in a very small quantity, due to formation of sparingly soluble complex ions.

-Medical technology and use
+Archival use

-Scientists from Tel Aviv University are experimenting with silver halide optical fibers for transmitting mid-infrared light from carbon dioxide lasers.
-The fibers allow laser welding of human tissue, as an alternative to traditional sutures.
+Silver halide can be used to deposit fine details of metallic silver on surfaces, such as film.
+Because of the chemical stability of metallic silver, this film can be used for archival purposes.

+For example, the Arctic World Archive uses film developed with silver halides to store data of historical and cultural interest, such as a snapshot of the Open Source code in all active GitHub repositories as of 2020.